-Criterion Article 22 (2) Verification Report 40 Performance of an asset audit Verification Method: Data (AuP Report) 40 on the basis of a sample and defined audit steps (Agreed upon Procedures, AuP) by an external independent party Verification Metrical: Data (Aup Report) The Originator has mandated a qualified and experienced audit firm to perform the asset audit followed by the audit firm.
-The asset audit and the AuP include both of the following: a) a verification of the compliance of the underlying exposures in the Final Portfolio with the key Eligibility Criteria (the "Eligibility Criteria Verification"); and b) a verification that the data disclosed to investors in the Final Prospectus in respect of the underlying exposures is accurate (the "Final Prospectus Data Verification").
-The sample drawn for the Eligibility Criteria Verification is representative of the securitised portfolio, based on the final pool cut dated 31 December 2021.
+Criterion Article 22 (2) Verification Report 40 Performance of an asset audit on the basis of a sample and defined audit steps (Agreed upon Procedures, AuP) by an external independent party Verification Method: Data (AuP Report) The Originator has mandated a qualified and experienced audit firm to perform the asset audit followed by the audit firm.
+The asset audit and the AuP include both of the following: a) a verification of the consistency of the information of the underlying exposures selected from the data tape with the information shown in the original loan documentation or copies thereof provided to the audit firm (the "Data Tape Verification"); b) a verification of the compliance of the underlying exposures in the Final Portfolio with the key Eligibility Criteria (the "Eligibility Criteria Verification"); and c) a verification that the data disclosed to investors in the Prospectus in respect of the underlying exposures is accurate (the "Prospectus Data Verification").
+The sample drawn for the Data Tape Verification is representative of the securitised portfolio, based on the pool cut dated 31 May 2023.
 This is ensured by a sufficiently large sample and random selection, applying a 99% confidence level and an allowable error rate of 1%.
-The final report prepared by the audit firm with regards to the Eligibility Criteria Verification has been made available to SVI prior to the closing of the Transaction.
-The final report confirms that the Eligibility Criteria Verification has occurred and that no significant adverse findings have been found.
-The Final Prospectus Data Verification has been performed by the audit firm based on the final pool cut as of 31 December 2021 including the Eligibility Criteria item (b) "First Payment Made".
-Please also refer to # 25 above.
-The audit firm has confirmed that the Eligibility Criteria item (b) "First Payment Made".
+The final report prepared by the audit firm with regards to the Data Tape Verification has been made available to SVI on 20 September 2023.
+The final report confirms that the Data Tape Verification has occurred and that no significant adverse findings have been found.
+The Eligibility Criteria Verification has been performed by the audit firm based on the final pool cut as of 31 August 2023.
+The audit firm has confirmed that the Eligibility Criteria Verification has occurred and no significant adverse findings have been found.
+The Prospectus Data Verification has been performed by the audit firm based on the final pool cut as of 31 August 2023.
+This verification has been based on the underlying exposures and the scope comprises that the information in the stratification tables disclosed in respect of the underlying exposures (please refer to Section "DESCRIPTION OF THE PORTFOLIO" in the Prospectus) and the tables "Assuming the Call Option is exercised on the Step-Up Date, possible WAL (in years)" and "Assuming the Call Option and the ten per cent. clean-up call is not exercised, possible WAL (in years)" in Section "WEIGHTED AVERAGE LIVES OF THE NOTES" are accurate.
+The audit firm has confirmed that the Prospectus Data Verification has occurred and no significant adverse findings have been found.
 Please note that, for the purpose of compliance with the requirements of Art.
 22 (2) of the Securitisation Regulation, the AuP can be based on either the preliminary or the final pool cut.